2009–10 Premier League: Behaviour of The Public Fair Play League

 The Public Fair Play League was again given to Fulham for the third consecutive year.

 Premier League Merit Award

 Chelsea collected the Premier League Merit Award for being the first team to score 100 goals in a Premier League season.

 Attendances

-Manchester United drew the highest average home attendance in the 2009–10 edition of the Premier League.
+Manchester United drew the highest average home attendance in the 2009–10 edition of the Premier League as Old Trafford is the highest capacity stadium on the competition.